-As we continue to explore ways to eat healthy and live a healthier lifestyle, our next healthy diet advice is ways to keep your metabolism burning fat.
+Take your workout seriously and look good all the time As we continue to explore ways to eat healthily and live a healthier lifestyle, our next healthy diet advice are ways to keep your metabolism burning fat.
 We often hear about our metabolism and how it affects weight loss… and weight gain.
-Your Metabolism is the process by which your body converts what you eat and drink into energy.
+Your Meta embolisms the process by which your body converts what you eat and drink into energy.
 During this complex biochemical process, calories in food and beverages are combined with oxygen to release the energy your body needs to function.

 While it is true that some people seem to be able to lose weight more quickly and more easily than others, everyone loses weight when they burn up more calories than they eat.
 To lose weight, you need to create an energy deficit by eating fewer calories or increasing the number of calories you burn through physical activity or both.

 You already know if you read our article on combination exercise that when you exercise, your metabolism gets boosted, leading you to burn calories and eat up your fat stores.
 What you may not know is after you finish your workout, your body is working to recover itself, which is when the afterburn effect takes place.
 This calorie and fat-eating phenomenon is more officially called “excess post-exercise oxygen consumption,” or EPOC

 If you’re looking to burn extra calories and fat, if you’re looking to maximize your weight loss effects, these tips will increase your EPOC levels to burn more calories post-exercise.

 Warming up is used to prepare the body for activity.
 The main objectives are to increase heart rate and breathing, increase body temperature, and also psychologically prepare the body for exercise.
 The National Academy of Sports Medicine (NASM) recommends that a complete warm-up include both general and specific warm-ups.
 A